ultralytics/ultralytics/docs/en/guides/model-training-tips.md

 Early stopping is a valuable technique for optimizing model training.
 By monitoring validation performance, you can halt training once the model stops improving.
 You can save computational resources and prevent overfitting.

 The process involves setting a patience parameter that determines how many epochs to wait for an improvement in validation metrics before stopping training.
-If the model's performance doesn't improve within these epochs, training is stopped to avoid wasting time and resources.
+If the model's performance does not improve within these epochs, training is stopped to avoid wasting time and resources.

 <p align="center">
   <img width="100%" src="https://miro.medium.com/v2/resize:fit:1400/format:webp/1*06sTlOC3AYeZAjzUDwbaMw@2x.jpeg" alt="Early Stopping Overview">